Configuring application fields

 6. Applying Promo Codes to Student Packages

-When adding or editing a tutoring or counseling package for a student:
+When creating or editing a tutoring or counseling package from the admin panel:

 • The admin can select Promo Code Accepted: Yes/No